 HEALTHY SHEET PAN SAUSAGE AND VEGGIES TIPS AND TRICKS

 Sausage/kielbasa: With so many choices from turkey to beef to pork to chicken or a mixture of them, go for your favorite sausage or kielbasa.
 I like slicing them into rounds because the more surface you have, the more crispy edges you get.
 But you can also cook them whole.
 You can even use whole Italian sausage or brats.
 For a lighter, healthier option, try turkey sausage or lite/healthy kielbasa.

 Veggies: I went with onions, bell peppers, zucchini, cherry tomatoes and broccoli but you can mix and match and add other things like pearl onions, brussels sprouts, carrots, asparagus, summer squash or add in some carbs with red potatoes, baby potatoes or sweet potatoes.
 Or add in some smashed garlic cloves for even more flavor.

 Mixing it up: You can mix it all up on the sheet pan but I like to do it in a mixing bowl because it’s faster and things are spread out more evenly.
 It’s worth washing that extra dish for me.

-Cooking: Use a parchment paper or foil on your sheet pan to help clean up later.
+Cooking: Use parchment paper or foil on your sheet pan to help clean up later.
 Spread everything out evenly and try not to stack them on top of each other because they might end up steaming instead of roasting and will take longer to cook.
-Start checking at the 30 minute mark for doneness since all ovens and veggies might vary.
+Start checking at the 30-minute mark for doneness since all ovens and veggies might vary.

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.